Killing Opium with Sativa

 How could this be?
 It’s true that opioids are modern medicine’s go-to when it comes to debilitating pain.
 Activation of the nervous system’s opioid receptors can completely diminish all perception of pain.
 However, that’s all opioids do.

 Eliminating pain is no small feat – pain leads to stress, which is the number one killer in the developed world – but pain is more than just a sensation.
 It’s a symptom of much bigger issues.

 Cannabis, unlike opioids, does not completely eliminate the perception of pain.
 Rather, it alters the perception of pain, so the patient focuses less on the hurt, enough to remain functional.
 At a glance, this may seem like a disadvantage, but it’s actually a good thing in the long run.
-Completely eliminating pain is one of the reasons why opioids can become so powerfully addictive.
+Completely eliminating pain is one of the reasons why opium can become so powerfully addictive.
 By leaving some pain sensation intact, the cannabis patient is aware that the problem is still there, and can take better steps to manage their pain rather than ignoring it.

 Furthermore, cannabis can tackle the causes of pain instead of just numbing it.
 Anti-inflammation automatically comes with cannabis use, and reducing the swelling and irritation caused by inflammation will reduce pain, too.

 In certain cases, cannabis also helps the body repair damage, diminishing pain altogether.
 Nerves regrow with cannabis.
 Bones can become stronger and less prone to breakage with CBD.
 Skin mends easier with moisturizing cannabis topicals.
 And so on.
 Opium, on the other hand, does not facilitate healing in the same manner as cannabis.